AgtLucas/reason-react-ruby/README.md

 # reason-react-ruby
-A Reason React component to ruby tag
+A Reason React component for ruby tag